4 Tips for Seeing Smoky Mountain Black Bears in the Wild

 If you see a bear in the national park, be sure to follow all of the necessary safety precautions:

-In the unlikely event that a bear approaches you, change your direction.
+• In the unlikely event that a bear approaches you, change your direction.
 If the bear continues to follow you, intimidate the bear with shouting and loud noises.
 Making yourself as big as possible (by moving to higher ground, for instance) and throwing non-food objects (like rocks) will also help scare the bear away.
-It is important to not run from or turn away from the bear.
+It is important to NOT run from or turn away from the bear.